RetroDECK/ES-DE/INSTALL-DEV.md

 ## Building on Unix

 The code has some dependencies.
-For building, you'll need CMake and development packages for cURL, FFmpeg, FreeImage, FreeType, libVLC, pugixml, SDL2 and RapidJSON.
+For building, you'll need CMake and development packages for cURL, FFmpeg, FreeImage, FreeType, pugixml, SDL2 and RapidJSON (and optionally VLC).

 **Installing dependencies:**